Laura Feiersinger: International career

+Feiersinger was part of the squad that was called up to the UEFA Women's Euro 2022.
+An absolute mainstay of the team, Laura earned her 100th cap for Austria in November 2022.
+On 29 October 2025, Feiersinger announced her retirement from international football after 19 goals and 126 caps.
+As of December 2025, she is the nation's fourth-most capped player and joint fourth-highest goalscorer of all time.

 Personal life

 Feiersinger is from Saalfelden.
 When Feiersinger was younger she tried a variety of sports including biathlon, athletics, cross country and football.
 She entered the Austrian sports school model (SSM) and at age 15 decided to specialize as a footballer.
 Wolfgang Feiersinger, her father, is a former footballer who won the champions league playing for Borussia Dortmund and also played for the Austrian national team.

 Feiersinger also pursued a bachelor's degree in sports science.
 In 2023, Feiersinger and her sister Denise Feiersinger launched a fashion brand together.
 As of 2024, Feiersinger is believed to be in a relationship with English footballer Keira Walsh.

 We Play Strong

 Feiersinger is one of UEFA's official ambassadors for #WePlayStrong, a social media and vlogging campaign which was launched in 2018.
 The campaign's "...aim is to promote women’s football as much as we can and to make people aware of women’s football, really,” Lisa Evans, another participant explains.
 “The ultimate goal is to make football the most played sport by females by 2020.
 So it’s a UEFA initiative to get more women and girls playing football, whether they want to be professional or not.”
 The series, which also originally included professional footballers Sarah Zadrazil, Eunice Beckmann, Lisa Evans and now also includes Petronella Ekroth and Shanice van de Sanden, follows the daily lives of female professional footballers.